 - 4. Set the KrbServiceName attribute to the service name of the Hive server. - 5.
+To allow the driver to pass your credentials directly to the server for use in authentication, set DelegateKrbCreds to 1. - 6.
 Set the ThriftTransport connection attribute to the transport protocol to use in the Thrift layer.